What has inspired you to stay at Bernstein for as long as you have?

 Which book had the most profound impact on you and why?

 Doris Kearns Goodwin’s Team of Rivals: The Political Genius of Abraham Lincoln.
 The takeaway that has stayed with me after reading this book is Lincoln’s relationship with his cabinet members.
 This historical leader and icon intentionally surrounded himself with people of differing views, which I personally think is so important.
 To quote Doris Kearns Goodwin, an American biographer, historian and political commentator, “Good leadership requires you to surround yourself with people of diverse perspectives who can disagree with you without fear of retaliation.”
-This is a mentality I bring to my managing director role every day.
+This is a mentality I bring to my role every day.